clojure-grimoire/grimoire/resources/1.6.0/clojure.core/replicate/docstring.md

-DEPRECATED: Use 'repeat' instead.Returns a lazy seq of n xs.
+DEPRECATED: Use 'repeat' instead.
+   Returns a lazy seq of n xs.